Buying a dog and responsible dog ownership

 If you own a dog, you are responsible for how it behaves at home and in public.
 By law, you must look after it properly.
 If you don't, you could be fined and banned from owning animals.

 - making sure your dog wears a collar with your name and address on it when out in a public place, so your dog can be returned to you if lost

-- keeping your dog under control in a public place
+- controlling your dog in public

-- Welfare of dogs
+- Welfare of dogs: normal behaviour patterns